Gallie83/Portfolio/README.md

 The website features 2 different Navbars depending on screen size

-The Navbar for larger screens will change color depending on the current scroll position with backdrop blur to ensure legibilty.
+The navbar for larger screens will change color depending on the current scroll position with backdrop blur to ensure legibilty.

 ![Navbar large](readme-assets/navbar-lg.png)

 ![Navbar large black](readme-assets/navbar-lg-blk.png)

-For the mobile Navbar I wanted it to be user friendly as possible, so there I decided to model it as a floating action button placed in the bottom right of the screen, closest to most users thumb position.
+For the mobile navbar I wanted it to be user friendly as possible, so there I decided to model it as a floating action button placed in the bottom right of the screen, closest to most users thumb position.

 ![Mobile Navbar](readme-assets/mobile-nav.png)